Estelle-kmln/ASE/README.md

 ## 🏗️ Architecture

-The application is split into **four microservices** plus supporting infrastructure:
+The application is split into **six microservices** plus supporting infrastructure (with **DB Manager** as the central database layer used internally by the other services):

 | Service | Port | Gateway Path | Purpose |
 |---------|------|--------------|---------|